jnertl/middlewaresw/feature_requirements.md

 ### [REQ203] Extensible Data Model
 - The engine data model must allow new fields to be added to `engine_data.proto` and corresponding C++ code with minimal changes (no breaking changes for existing clients).
+   Example: adding a `speed` (int32 speed = 4) field measured in km/h and constrained to 0-500 must be backward-compatible for older clients that ignore unknown fields.

 ### [REQ204] Client Compatibility
 - The Python client and any other clients must be able to parse the current Protocol Buffers message format and receive engine data from the server without errors.